Heureka

 “You need a vacation.”

-Heurekas (“heuristic” + “eureka”) aren’t just life advice your grandmother might give you, they’re all over business too, but you need expertise to relate to them.
+Heurekas aren’t just life advice your grandmother would give.
+They’re all over business too.

 The fundamental insight to heurekas is that complicated solutions are almost never optimal.